 Natalie's article on the UNT Brass Studios appeared in the August edition of the Brass Herald Magazine.

-Natalie performed a joint solo recital with Ava Ordman, Professor of Trombone at Michigan State University, at the 2017 International Women's Brass Conference at Rowan University.
+Natalie performed a joint solo recital with Ava Ordman, Professor of Trombone at Michigan State University, the University of North Texas and at the 2017 International Women's Brass Conference at Rowan University.
 Both trombonists performed works from their new CDs featuring women composers.
 Natalie also performed with the Monarch Brass, the conference's premier brass ensemble.

 The Monarch Brass trombonists

 International Trombone Association

 Journal after performing at the

 in New York City.